 If you bought a home several years ago while interest rates were higher, you may be able to cut back significantly on your monthly mortgage payment by obtaining a new mortgage with a lower rate.

-The average 30-year fixed mortgage rate has been about 3.5% in recent months, according to the Federal Reserve1.
+The average 30-year fixed mortgage rate has been about 4.5% in recent months, according to the Federal Reserve1.
 Please keep in mind that the interest rate you qualify for may vary according to your credit rating.
-If your current mortgage is in the 5 to 6% range, you may be able to gain significant savings by refinancing – particularly if you plan to stay in the home for many years to come.
+If your current mortgage is around 6% or higher, you may be able to gain significant savings by refinancing – particularly if you plan to stay in the home for many years to come.
 For example:

 While any monthly savings would seem welcome, it is important to point out that the comparison is not exactly apples to apples.
 Homeowners with a 30-year mortgage who have been in the home for a few years often refinance with a new 30-year mortgage.
 That may help reduce your monthly mortgage payment, but it would add back those years you’ve already paid, resetting your pay-off date back to 30 years again.

 However, if you continue to make the same monthly payments as before – using your interest rate savings to go toward the principle – you should be able to pay off the mortgage years sooner than you would have with the original mortgage with the higher interest rate.

 You may prefer to negotiate a 20- or 25-year mortgage so that your pay-off date remains essentially the same as was with the original mortgage, while still saving money on your monthly payment with the lower interest rate.

 The other mitigating factor to keep in mind is closing costs – the fees you pay the financial institution to process the loan:

 - Closing costs are typically in the range of 1 to 1.5% of the loan.